sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 ```

 Finally, we can simplify the end hour handling.
 Since the first entry is
-determined in the findNextBoundary function, we do not need to remove
+determined in the _findNextCustomBoundary_ function, we do not need to
-it.
-Instead, we can just return the full list from _getSharpHours_.
+remove it.
+Instead, we can just return the full list from
+_getSharpHours_.

 ```diff
   export const getEndHours = (intl, timeZone, startTime, endTime) => {